She notices the pattern.

 “Olivia, a word with you.”

 She looked up from her screen at Dan Mercer, her supervisor.
 His black wire-rimmed glasses had slipped halfway down his nose again, forcing him to peer at her over the rims.
 A small square bandage sat beneath his jaw where he’d nicked himself shaving.
-It made his jowls look more pronounced.
+It made his jowls look heavier, like they’d stopped bothering to hold his face up.

 Dan never looked happy.
-He barely looked like anything at all.
+He barely looked like anything at all, like someone had sketched “supervisor” and stopped there.
 He was just Dan.
 Middle management.
 All business, no apparent personality.

 “Now,” he said, then added, almost as an afterthought, “please.”